sangeethankumar/Courses/Essentials/02 Version Control with Git.md

 ## Section 3: Reverting to Older Versions

 Git allows you to go back to a previous version of your work if needed.
 Instead of deleting changes manually, you can use Git to revert to an earlier commit.
-This section covers viewing commit history and reverting changes using Git.
+This is where having descriptive commit messages can be useful in identifying which version you want to go back to.
+In this section, we cover viewing commit history and reverting changes using Git.

 | Command                      | Description                                         | VS Code GUI |
 |------------------------------|-----------------------------------------------------|-------------|